mbusby/ComplexityByStartPosition/README.md

 Finding Saturation Point

-It would be nice to be able to find the asymptope of the curve to determine where the saturation point it.
-I have tried to fit several equations but while Michaelis Menten looks OK for some datasets it is not great for others.
+It would be nice to be able to find the asymptope of the curve programatically to determine where the saturation point is.
+I have tried to fit several equations but while Michaelis-Menten looks OK for some datasets it is not great for others.
 Zipf's does not work.
 I was expecting the underlying distribution to be Poisson-lognormal but it is not.
 Any suggestions of other equations to try would be appreciated.